fahim-tazz/autoAmortize/README.md

 - For each unique expense type (e.g., Web Hosting, Insurance), the script prompts the user individually for the corresponding **Expense Ledger Code** (e.g. Insurance Expense Ledger).
 - This separation ensures accuracy in accounting records since the amortization schedule does not include ledger codes explicitly.

-While prompting for expense ledger codes per-item may be slightly tedious, this design guarantees that all accounting entries are sent to the right account in the user's system based on user-confirmed inputs.
+While prompting for expense ledger codes per-item may be slightly tedious for the user, this design guarantees that all accounting entries are sent to the right account in the user's system based on user-confirmed inputs, especially since the expense ledger codes are not provided in the amortization schedule.